synadia-io/orbit.js/nhgc/README.md

 ## Usage

-To use the gateway you will need the HTTP/S URL of the NHG server and an API token.
+To use the gateway you will need the HTTPS URL of the NHG server and an API token.

 ```typescript